gmihaiescu/pancancer_launcher/README.md

 ### Issues related to networking

 #### Proxies
-If your launcher host is behind proxies, make sure that they will allow this host to connect to dockerhub to download the docker images.
+If your launcher host is behind proxies, make sure that they will allow this host to connect to dockerhub to download the docker images by adding your proxy settings to "/etc/default/docker" and restarting the docker service.
 Dockerhub may also store docker redirect a "docker pull" request to their main storage servers, so ensure that your proxies allow access to those servers as well.